+D3 D3 D3 D3

-Indicate terms for which tran ndicate terms for which transfers may enroll:
+D3 Indicate terms for which transfers may enroll:

-D3 Fall X
+Fall X

-D3 Winter
+Winter

-D3 Spring X
+Spring X

-D3 Summer X
+Summer X

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?

-D5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission:

+The state of the s

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript Х

 D5 College transcript(s) Х

-D5 Essay or personal х
+D5 Essay or personal statement х

-statement ^

 D5 Interview Х

-D5 Standardized test scores х
+D5 Standardized test scores Х

-D5 Statement of good standing from prior institution(s) x
+D5 Statement of good standing from prior institution(s) х

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): n/a

-D7If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):2.00
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00

-D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- List any other application requirements specific to transfer applicants: nursing application must submit proof of RN licensure - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall January-March
+D9 Fall

 D9 Winter

-D9 Spring Sept-Early Oct
+D9 Spring

-D9 Summer January-March
+D9 Summer

--

-D10 Yes No